On the origin of the D0 like-sign dimuon charge asymmetry: Acknowledgments

 \section{Acknowledgments}

-We thank Guennadi Borissov, J\'er\^ome Charles, Bruce Hoeneisen, Bostjan Golob, M. Gronau and Karim Trabelsi for useful discussions.
+We thank Michael Gronau for pointing out a mistake in our original evaluation of the SM contributions to the direct semileptonic CP asymmetries in B decays.
+We also thank Guennadi Borissov, J\'er\^ome Charles, Bruce Hoeneisen, Bostjan Golob and Karim Trabelsi for useful discussions.
 Work partially supported by PHC-PROTEUS 2012, Project 26807QH and by the Slovenian Research Agency.